What is stress? How to deal with stress proactively

 Building resilience means that you expand the "bandwidth" within which you operate.
 You increase your ability to handle stress and bounce back and feel good.
 You do so by stretching your limits, but not beyond the breaking point, and with adequate periods of rest... just as you would in an effective sports training program.

-Paying attention to felt experience
+Paying attention to body sensations

 The terms I am using, sustainable ecosystem, restoring balance, evoke the harmonious flow of nature.
 This is because the key to managing stress is to allow our nervous system to function for self-regulation.